Dynamics of weighted backward shifts on certain analytic function spaces: Linear dynamics of

+In view of the above proposition, $h_{\mu}$ is an eigenvector for $B_w$, corresponding to the eigenvalue $\mu$. \end{example}

+\begin{remark} Godefroy and Shapiro \cite{Godefroy-Shapiro} initially studied the dynamics of the differentiation operator $D(f)=f^{\prime}$ acting on the space $\mathcal{H}(\mathbb{C})$ of all entire functions.
+Indeed, they proved that any non-trivial operator $T$ such that $TD=DT$ is chaotic.
+Note that $D$ on $\mathcal{H}(\mathbb{C})$ is a weighted backward shift $B_w$ with respect to the basis $\{z^n:n\geq 0\}$, where $w_n=n$, $n\geq 1$.
+Motivated by these work, we can understand the dynamics of $D$ on $\ell^p_{a,b}$ and $c_{0,a,b}$, which follow directly from the previous sections by taking $w_n=n$, $n\geq 1$.
+In particular, the boundedness, hypercyclicity and chaos of $D$ on $\ell^p_{a,b}$ and $c_{0,a,b}$ follow from the results in the sections $3$ and $4$.
+For some results on the dynamics of differentiation operators, we refer to \cite{Bonet1}, \cite{Chan-Shapiro}, \cite{A-F} and \cite{F}. \end{remark}

-The chaoticity criterion (cf. the section $1$) yields strong dynamical properties of operators.
-In particular, if an operator $T$ satisfies the chaoticity criterion, then it is frequently hypercyclic, see \cite{Bonilla-Erdmann1}.
+\begin{remark} It is well known that if an operator $T$ satisfies the chaoticity criterion, then it is frequently hypercyclic, see \cite{Bonilla-Erdmann1}.
 (The notion of frequent hypercyclicity was introduced by Bayart and Grivaux \cite{Bayart-Grivaux}).
-Hence, any of the statements in Theorem $4.4$ implies that $\lambda B$ is frequently hypercyclic on $\mathcal{H}_{a,b}$.
-It would be interesting to know if the condition $\sum_n |\lambda^n a_n|^{-2}<\infty$ is also necessary for $\lambda B$ to be frequently hypercyclic.
-For weighted shifts on $\ell^p$, it is well known that the chaos and frequent hypercyclicity are equivalent, cf. \cite{Bayart-Ruzsa}.
+Hence, any of the statements in Theorem $4.7$ implies that $B_w$ is frequently hypercyclic on $\ell^p_{a,b}$.
+It would be interesting to know if it is also necessary for $B_w$ to be frequently hypercyclic.
+For weighted backward shifts on $\ell^p$, $1\leq p<\infty$, it is well known that the chaos and frequent hypercyclicity are equivalent, cf. \cite{Bayart-Ruzsa}, but not on $c_0$. \end{remark}

-The main result in the section $3$ shows that the operator $B$, under mild conditions, is a compact perturbation of a weighted shift.
-This does not reveal the structure of $B$ completely, although its essential spectrum can be understood.
-For example, the spectrum of $B$ on $\mathcal{H}_{a,b}$ is unknown.
-Similar work for the multiplication operator $f(z)\mapsto zf(z)$ are available in \cite{Adams-McGuire}, \cite{Adams-McGuire1} and \cite{Das-Sarkar1}.
-In particular, the authors in \cite{Adams-McGuire1} show that the aforementioned multiplication operator on a very specific tridiagonal space is a rank-one perturbation of the unilateral unweighted shift.
-This motives us to raise a similar question for $B$ on $\mathcal{H}_{a,b}$.